18F/continua11y/README.md

 You may run into trouble installing the `gh-badges` package.
 Check [that project](https://github.com/badges/shields/blob/master/INSTALL.md#requirements) for more in-depth information.

+## Database

+Database is postgres and you need to create these databases outside the application scripts:

+    createdb continua11y_test # for test env
+    createdb continua11y # for test development and other envs

+Seeding the database can be done with a handy script:

+    node scripts/seed-db.js

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):